-Scott Randolph was elected Orange County Tax Collector in November 2012 and took office in January 2013.
+Scott Randolph was elected Orange County Tax Collector in November 2012 and reelected in 2016.
 Prior to becoming the Orange County Tax Collector, Mr. Randolph represented Orange County residents in the Florida Legislature where he served as a senior member on the Finance and Tax Committee.
 As an attorney, Mr. Randolph brings extensive experience in state and local tax policy to the Orange County Tax Collector’s office.

 Mr. Randolph’s top priority is to serve Orange County taxpayers and customers.
 He continues to focus on providing faster, more efficient customer service by embracing new technology to improve customer interactions with our offices — and it’s working.
 The Florida Department of Revenue ranks the Orange County Tax Collector’s Office as the third most efficient tax collector office in Florida.